syncfusion-content/wpf-docs/wpf/Maps/ShapeType.md

 # Shape Types in WPF Maps (SfMaps)

-This feature allows you to draw a polygon, polyline, or point icon on the map.
+This feature allows you to draw a polygon, polyline, or circle on the map.
 You can provide input as Geo points to draw shapes in two different ways:

     1.Add shapes using map element collection
     2.Add shapes using point collection